 - Strawberry Browser shows promise for multi-site research and automation.
 Still too early-stage for production use.

 - Google Disco processes web content differently from other AI browsers.
-Instead of analyzing the current page you’re viewing, it monitors all your open tabs and chat history to understand your overall task.
+Instead of analyzing the current page, it monitors all open tabs and chat history to understand your overall task.

 4. Privacy and Access Trade-offs

 - ChatGPT Atlas offers optional “browser memories” that track visited sites to personalize responses.
 You control what gets saved and can browse in incognito mode.
 By default, browsing content isn’t used for training unless you opt in.
-Data is stored for 30 days and then deleted.
+Data is stored for 30 days, then deleted.

 - Microsoft Edge Copilot integrates with Microsoft services, sending data to the cloud for processing.
 Clear policies on what gets stored.
-If you’re in Microsoft’s ecosystem, its privacy practices are well documented.
+If you’re in Microsoft’s ecosystem, privacy practices are well-documented.

-- Opera Aria claims GDPR compliance but frequently fails to implement privacy features correctly.
+- Opera Aria claims to be GDPR-compliant but frequently fails to implement privacy features correctly.
 Says it won’t use your data for training, but core functionality doesn’t work reliably enough to trust with sensitive browsing.

-- Google Disco requires access to your open tabs and Gemini chat history to generate GenTabs.
-The AI monitors your browsing patterns across multiple tabs to understand context and build relevant applications.
+- Google Disco requires access to open tabs and Gemini chat history to generate GenTabs.
+The AI monitors browsing patterns across multiple tabs to understand context and build relevant applications.

 Testing Methodology